Pacific Ocean Park: Decline

 In 1965, Santa Monica began the Ocean Park urban renewal project.
 Buildings in the surrounding area were demolished and streets leading to the park were closed.
 As a result, visitors found it difficult to reach the park, and attendance plummeted to 621,000 in 1965 and 398,700 in 1966.

 At the end of the 1967 tourist season, the park's creditors and the City of Santa Monica filed suit to take control of the property because of back taxes and back rent owed by the park's new owner since 1965.
 The park closed on October 6, 1967, and its assets were auctioned off from June 28–30, 1968.
 The proceeds from the sale of 36 rides and 16 games were used to pay off creditors.
 The ruins of the pier became a favorite surfing area and hangout of the Z-Boys of Dogtown fame.
-The park's dilapidated buildings and pier structure remained until several suspicious fires occurred; it was finally demolished in the winter of 1974-75.
+The park's dilapidated buildings and pier structure remained until several suspicious fires occurred on: